 Melbourne is definitely one of the most popular cities in Australia and a great one for shopping whether it’s on Chapel Street, Richmond, the central city, the Southern Cross Mall or Docklands.

-Grossi Florentino Cellar Bar on Bourke Street made the most delicious pancakes I’ve ever had, choosing from the row of amazing Italian restaurants on Lygon Street is also a must, and you should definitely visit the Crown Casino, view the city from the 88th floor Eureka Skydeck.
+Grossi Florentino Cellar Bar on Bourke Street made the most delicious pancakes I’ve ever had, choosing from the row of amazing Italian restaurants on Lygon Street is also a must, and you should definitely visit the Crown Casino, view the city from the 88th floor Melbourne Skydeck.

 If you are into cricket take a tour of the Melbourne Cricket Ground (MCG) on a non-game day.

 There are many possibilities when it comes to day trips from Melbourne.
 If you want to see a Koala, book on a Go West Philip Island Day Tour, the highlights of which are watching little blue penguins make their way home, spotting Koala’s and wild wallabies and tasting local chocolates, wine and cheeses.

 I haven’t visited Adelaide but I did book my parents a week there.
 Y Travel Blog have covered off what you should do there pretty thoroughly.
 I think a cruise down the river seeing crocodiles would be pretty cool!